leeharhar/harzoo/README.md

 # Harzoo

+Build your own AI.

-Harzoo is a simple, flexible, powerful Python AI framework.
+Harzoo is a flexible Python AI framework.

-Just 1300 lines of code.
+Just 1300 lines of code, you can read, audit, and own it.

 ## Documentation